Nusantara Capital City Authority: Early leadership candidates

 Both sultans are deemed as local figures respected by East Kalimantan people.
 Their names were sent to Jakarta to become the candidates of Nusantara CEO and Vice CEO for the President's consideration.

 On 22 February 2022, Joko Widodo announced his own favored candidate for the executives.
 While he did not mentioned the name, his revelation of additional criteria of independent non-partisan expert for the office made the previous candidate names become unlikely.
 At the same time from Joko Widodo announcement, a new name was leaked to the press from unnamed officials that Bambang Susantono, former Vice Minister of Transportation during Second United Indonesia Cabinet (2009-2014) and the Vice President for Knowledge Management and Sustainable Development of the Asian Development Bank became the strongest possible candidate for the office holder.
 Reportedly Bambang Susantono who was the second choice candidate became front runner, after the first, Basuki Tjahaja Purnama turned down the offer from Joko Widodo.

 On 9 March 2022 it was announced that Bambang Susantono and Dhony Rahajoe (managing director of the President Office in Sinar Mas Land) will be inaugurated as Head and Deputy Head of the Capital City Authority, and finally inaugurated on 10 March 2022.

 Transition process

-On 5 May 2022, Inter-ministerial Transition Team is activated thru State Minster Decree No. 105/2022.
+On 5 May 2022, Inter-ministerial Transition Team is activated thru State Minister Decree No. 105/2022.
 The Inter-ministerial Transition Team is tasked to provide support for the acceleration of preparation, development, and relocation of the State Capital.
 The team also tasked for supervising and garnering active role from the elements of the relevant ministries/institutions involved in the capital relocation process.